sankar-mohan/EA71C53A/H3/wireless_apps_pic32cxbz2_wbz45/apps/zigbee/consoleCommands.md

 |<p><a name="_setGlobalKey"></a>setGlobalKey < option ></p><p></p><p>e.g.: *`setGlobalKey 1`*</p>|-|<p>Set Global Link (for testing)</p><p>0 -  HA Link key will be used</p><p>[0x5a,0x69,0x67,0x42,0x65,0x65,0x41,0x6c,0x6c,0x69,0x61,0x6e,0x63,0x65,0x30,0x39]</p><p>1 – [0xd0, 0xd1 ….
 0xdf]</p><p>2 – [0xc0, 0xc1 ….
 0xcf]</p><p>3 – [0x66, 0xB6, 0x90, 0x09, 0x81, 0xE1, 0xEE, 0x3C, 0xA4, 0x20, 0x6B, 0x6B, 0x86, 0x1C, 0x02, 0xBB]</p><p>Here in the example setGlobalKey 1 the key used will be [0xd0, 0xd1, 0xd2, 0xd3, 0xd4, 0xd5, 0xd6, 0xd7, 0xd8, 0xd9, 0xdA, 0xdb, 0xdc, 0xdd, 0xde, 0xdf]</p>|
 |<p><a name="_setPermitJoin"></a>setPermitJoin < duration ></p><p></p><p>e.g.: *`setPermitJoin 180`*</p>|setPermitJoinRsp 0|<p>Allow other devices to join the network for the specified duration (in secs)</p><p>Here the zigbee device allow other devices to join the network for a duration of 180 sec.</p><p>setPermitJoinRsp 0 - indicate that a ZDO MGMT\_PERMIT\_JOINING\_CLID packet is send.</p>|

-## ZDO Help
+## 2. ZDO Help <a name="_ZDO_Help"></a>

-When zdoHelp is entered in the terminal application, the device list all the supported commands that are related to network management and information gathering.
+When zdoHelp is entered in the terminal application, the device lists all the supported commands that are related to network management and information gathering.

 |**Command Syntax**|**Response**|**Description**|
 | :- | :- | :- |